Research

 Overview

-NMR spectroscopy is one of the most powerful probes of local structure and dynamics in materials, but first-principles computation of chemical shifts is expensive, limiting achievable statistical sampling.
-I develop ML NMR models — trained on relativistic DFT shielding tensors — that predict ¹²⁹Xe, ¹³C, ¹⁵N, and other nuclear chemical shifts at negligible cost once trained.
-A key focus is xenon NMR in porous organic cages (CC3) and porous liquids, where cage breathing, solvent reorganization, and guest siting collectively determine the observed spectrum.
-Models are deployed on-the-fly during MD trajectories, enabling direct comparison with variable-temperature experimental NMR data.
+NMR spectroscopy is one of the most powerful probes of local structure and dynamics in materials, but first-principles computation of NMR parameters is expensive, limiting achievable statistical sampling.
+I develop NMR-ML models that predict NMR parameters for various nuclei at a fraction of the computational cost.
+A key focus is xenon NMR in porous liquids and carbon nanoporous materials.

 Related publications